Learn Japanese at your own favorite place

-Thank you for using jpnplab.com Japanese Nepali laboratory "Exploring Japanese Language and Culture" is a website for learning the Japanese language and culture necessary for daily life in Japan.
-Learn anytime, anywhere, at your own pace.
+Thank you for using Japanese Nepali laboratory jpnplab.com "Exploring Japanese Language and Culture" is website for learning Japanese language and culture necessary for daily life in Japan.
+Learn anytime, anywhere, at your pace.
 Let's get started!

 Japanese accent refers to specific points of pitch ↑↓ in a word.
 Japanese word has many homophones and in conversation, listener distinguish between these homophones by word accent.